Where to buy NAC

 The difference between most prescription drugs and NAC is that NAC is truly a single nutrient, just like 5-HTP, l-theanine, and many other popular amino acid supplements on the market.
 NAC offers numerous benefits to the body besides its specific use in a medical setting (for which it earned drug classification).
 And, importantly, never in its history has the FDA, or any other party, stated concern that NAC presents a danger to human health [1].
 Therefore, for a long time, you could still buy NAC as a nutritional supplement without issue.

-In 2020 however, a few newer supplement companies made illegal claims about NAC being a “hangover cure”.
+In 2020 however, a few newer supplement companies made illegal claims touting NAC as a miracle cure for the after effects of alcohol overindulgence.
 No nutrient can be marketed as a treatment or cure for any disease state, even one caused by irresponsible partying.
 Because of this negative attention called to the supplement, the FDA felt it was necessary to draw some hard boundaries around the claims, sale, and use of NAC.
 They called on the 1963 drug classification as a reason to potentially ban its sale.

 In light of these conversations, Amazon made the bold choice to remove all NAC products from its digital shelves, even before a legal guideline was ever published.